 There are, however, steps that you can take to build get-out clauses into your contracts if you so wish.
 Your solicitor will be able to advise you on the best course of action if this is a route that you would like to go down.

+Whether you opt for a long- or short-term let will largely come down to your own individual circumstances and preferences.
 Knowing what you want to get from your buy-to-let business will allow you to make the right decision on whether stability or flexibility are the most important aspects of your investment portfolio.